mendix/docs/content/refguide/native-template.md

 ## 5 Native Mobile Toolkit

-Native Mobile Toolkit is a Mendix developed NPM module that is used to facilitate the configuration requirements of the platform specific projects.

-It allows for defining platform specific features, like versioning, package id, splash screens and more, in a platform agnostic way.
+The Native Mobile Toolkit is a Mendix-developed NPM module that is used to facilitate the configuration requirements of platform-specific projects.
+It lets you define platform-specific features like versioning, package ID, splash screens, and more in a platform-agnostic way.

 The configuration is written in JSON.
 The configuration file is versioned using an incremental number.
 The version is incremented when breaking changes are introduced.

-The mobile toolkit includes conversion logic that allows converting from an older to a newer version of the config.
+The Native Mobile Toolkit includes conversion logic that allows conversion from an older config version to a newer one.
 This conversion happens in memory so that it does not conflict with custom implementations.
 The converted config is outputted in the terminal's console for further debugging.